How to use this app

 What the instrument buys.

-What the deal needs to matter.
+What the deal needs to matter at fund level.

 Term-sheet stress checks